 One of the most frequently used marketing tactics for a local business is a loyalty program.
 Usually, these are fulfilled with business card-sized punch cards.
 The way they work is every time you go to the sandwich shop, or the nail salon, or the coffee shop, you get your card punched.
 When your card is all punched up, you get a free sandwich, or free coffee, or you get your nails done for free.

 Clover takes that tried and true model and makes it digital.
 They do seem to still be ironing out some quirks with the app, but this is definitely something to try if your business has a punch card program.

 Best part?
 It’s free.

 I don’t have to tell you how important Google is.
-If you’re a local business you know.
-Local businesses that are well-optimized for local searches can clean up, especially if their reviews look good and their Google My Business site is correctly filled out.
+If you’re a local business, you know.
+Local businesses that are well-optimized for local searches can clean up, especially if their reviews look good and their Google Business profile is correctly filled out.

-The Google My Business app will let you do nearly everything you could do from a desktop.
-It’s an excellent way to check your profile, stats and any new reviews while you’ve got a minute or two of downtime – like while you’re waiting in line at the post office.
+The Google Maps app (which partially replaced the Google My Business app) will let you do nearly everything you could do from a desktop.
+It’s an excellent way to claim, check, and edit your profile, manage your reviews, analyze your performance metrics, and much much more.

 Back to you